 Do you offer free estimates?

-Yes, we offer free estimates for people who are looking for hurricane protection with installation.
+Yes, we offer free estimates for people who are looking for hurricane protection.
 We send a representative to take the measurements of all of the openings (windows or doors) that you want hurricane protection for and then we send you the quote.

 I only need hurricane protection for 1-2 windows or doors, can your provide me with a free estimate?